 As for scenarios 2 and 3, the party that wants to terminate the contract must give notice in advance.

-When the contract is terminated, make sure you and the landlord undertake a joint inspection of the property to confirm its status and conditions.
+When the contract is terminated, ensure you and the landlord undertake a joint inspection of the property to confirm its status and conditions.

 It’s a great idea to do so with a written report including photographic evidence, signed by both parties, to avoid any issues regarding the refund of the deposit amount.